YkXero/controllermanager/controllermanager/README.md

 ## Features

 - **Two-Phase Loading**: Ensures all modules are constructed before any initialization logic runs.
-- **Parallel Construction**: Loads modules asynchronously using Promises for maximum performance.
+- **Parallel Construction**: Loads modules asynchronously for maximum performance.
-- **Automatic Cleanup**: Integrated with [Janitor](https://github.com/steven-isbell/janitor) for seamless memory management.
+- **Automatic Cleanup**: Integrated with Janitor for seamless memory management.
 - **Retry Logic**: Built-in retry mechanisms for modules that depend on streaming or slow-loading instances.
 - **Shared Architecture**: Consistent API between `ControllerManagerClient` and `ControllerManagerServer`.